 The internet has made it easier to access a wide range of lenders outside of what is available in your town or city.
 Online lenders are nimble because they don’t have to pay for brick and mortar buildings or thousands of employees.
 They can be housed anywhere in the world and have flexibility in how they do business.

 Some online lenders deal specifically with borrowers who have had credit trouble in the past.
 These bad credit lenders have a collection of options available that work like a traditional loan or line of credit.
-You apply, you work through the approval process with the lender, the lender deposits funds in your account and you’re all set with your money and you make monthly payments to satisfy the requirements of the loan.
+You apply, you work through the approval process with the lender, the lender deposits funds in your account as soon as the next business day with an E-transfer loan and you’re all set with your money and you make monthly payments to satisfy the requirements of the loan.

 While a credit union is a collective, peer to peer lending sites are more of a private investment option.
 Those with extra cash who are willing to take a bit of a risk put money into the lending pool.
 Borrowers apply for loans and the funds invested by others are used to provide the loans.

 When the loans are paid back with interest, the original investor winds up making a profit in exchange for his willingness to invest in the first place.
 A peer lending money eliminates banks all together, and peer lending models often accept loan applications from those with bad credit if they are able to verify other requirements like steady income.